maisonml/maisonml.github.io/about.md

 The following were the changes made to the reports and/or product:

+> Jobs failed in the workflows at the data source, they were rerun at mightnight EST on 04/24, so 04/23 reports are available from 00.20 hrs EST on 04-24-2020.

 > In depth India stats with state level confirmations, new confirmations, recoveries, active cases, deaths and new deaths are printed on reports on or after 04-19-2020.

 > Canada province level curves are added for the most affected provinces- Quebec, Ontario, Alberta, British Columbia.
 It is printed for reports on and after 04-17-2020.